svm-zhang/parallel_compute/asst1/prog2_vecintrin/README.md

 You may find the `hadd` and `interleave` operations useful.*

 IMO, the primary point of this question comes down to how to implement `reduce sum`.
-The `hadd` and `interleave` intrinsics provided enables a runtime of O(N/VECTOR_WIDTH + log2(VECTOR_WIDTH)) (the second term is the `reduce sum` ).
-I actually cannot think of an implementation of `reduce sum` in linear time with the given set of intrinsics.
-The naive approach defeats the purpose of using vectorized intrinsics as illustrated below:
+The `hadd` and `interleave` intrinsics provided enable a runtime of O(N/VECTOR_WIDTH + log2(VECTOR_WIDTH)) (the second term corresponds to the `reduce sum`).
+I cannot think of an implementation of `reduce sum` that runs in linear time using the given set of intrinsics.
+A naive approach, such as the one below, defeats the purpose of using vectorized intrinsics:

 ```cpp
 float sum = 0.0f;